menu icon

 Finished petal round on the crochet sunflower applique.

-Round 4: Join the light yellow yarn to one of the ch spaces from the brown circle.
+Round 4: Join the yellow yarn to one of the ch spaces from the brown circle.
 Make an increase in that ch space, then a sc in the next stitch.
 Repeat for the rest of the round (36).

 Round 5: This is the row to make the sunflower petals.
-[Dc x2, tr in one stitch.
-Then ch + skip the next stitch and make a tr, dc x2 in the following stitch.
-Sl st into the next stitch.]
+In the first stitch: *Dc x2 + tr.
+Then ch + skip the next stitch and make a tr + dc x2 in the following stitch.
+Sl st into the next stitch.
 You just made 1 petal.
-Repeat what's in the brackets for the rest of the round.
-And now you have a sunflower!
-But what's a sunflower without the leaves:
+Repeat from * for the rest of the round.

 Finished leaf for the sunflower applique.

-If you are making a larger blanket feel free to make as many sunflower appliques as you want for your blanket.
+If you are making a larger blanket feel free to make as many crochet sunflower appliques as you want for your blanket.

 Once all the sewing is done, you now have a crochet sunflower blanket!
 Perfect for fall evenings to snuggle up with.